arnavs04/Smart-Energy-Grid-Optimization/README.md

 # Smart-Energy-Grid-Optimization
-Our project for our in-house hackathon HackFest 2024
+Our project for ml4e's in-house hackathon HackFest 2024